toviszsolt/stormflow/README.md

 This package includes both `ES modules` and `CommonJS` versions, so you can safely use both `require` and `import` statements in any environment.
 In the examples I'll use the `require` syntax, so don't be scared, feel free to use the `import` syntax if you like, that will work too.
+TypeScript support is also available.

 ## Getting Started